-Andrew Lanouette is a Partner in Cassidy Levy Kent’s Ottawa office and has been recognized by several lawyer-ranking guides as a rising star and up-and-coming lawyer practicing international trade law.
+Andrew Lanouette is a Partner in Cassidy Levy Kent’s Ottawa office and has been recognized by several lawyer-ranking guides as a leading lawyer practicing international trade law.

 He has experience in all aspects of anti-dumping and countervailing duty proceedings including judicial reviews.
 In such trade litigation matters, Mr. Lanouette has appeared before Canada’s Federal Court of Appeal, the Canadian International Trade Tribunal, and the Canada Border Services Agency.
 Mr. Lanouette has appeared before the U.S. Department of Commerce and the U.S. International Trade Commission as an associate working in the Washington, DC office.
 He has also assisted clients with enforcement issues before the Canada Border Services Agency.
 Mr. Lanouette has worked with clients on export controls and sanctions matters including permit applications and non-compliance reports.
 He has provided advice and representation on issues relating to international trade treaty compliance and advocacy including under the WTO and NAFTA, customs tariff classification, public procurement, and federal regulatory law.